Astrakhan Oblast, Russia

 Geography

-The Astrakhan region is located in the southeast of the East European Plain within the Caspian lowland, in temperate latitudes, in the zone of deserts and semi-deserts, which are used mainly as pastures.
+Astrakhan region is located in the south-east of the East European Plain within the Caspian lowland, in temperate latitudes, in a zone of deserts and semi-deserts, which are mainly used as pastures.
 The region stretches in a narrow strip on both sides of the Volga-Akhtuba floodplain at a distance of more than 400 km.
-Delta spaces flooded with hollow waters for a long period serve as spawning grounds for important commercial fish - Russian sturgeon, stellate sturgeon, beluga and others.
+The delta spaces flooded with hollow waters for a long period serve as a spawning ground for important commercial fish — Russian sturgeon, sevryuga, beluga and others.

-The modern absolute mark of the Caspian Sea is located at a level of 27 m below the level of the World Ocean.
-To the north, the absolute elevations of the surface increase and in the northernmost part of the region reach plus 15–20 m.
+The current absolute mark of the Caspian Sea is located at 27 m below the level of the World Ocean.
+To the north, the absolute surface marks increase and in the northernmost part of the region reach plus 15-20 m.
+The highest point is Mount Bolshoe Bogdo — 161.9 m, located in the northeast of the region.

-The region is assigned to the fourth time zone UTC + 4, like Samara, local time in Astrakhan is ahead of Moscow by 1 hour.
+The region is assigned to the fourth time zone UTC+4, like Samara, local time in Astrakhan is 1 hour ahead of Moscow time.

-The region belongs to the Volga region, the Southern Federal District.
+The region belongs to the Volga Economic Region, the Southern Federal District.
 The geographical position of the Astrakhan region is peculiar.
 It is located on the border of Europe and Asia, the Volga gives access to 5 seas.

 Astrakhan region borders: